This is a sponsored post written by me on behalf of Floor & Decor. All opinions are 100% mine.

 Why I Chose Honed Marble Tile

-Subway tile and Zellige tile seem are currently the most popular type of tile for a backsplash.
+Subway tile and Zellige tile seem are currently a popular choice of both homeowners and interior designgers for a tile backsplash.
 I think they are both beautiful.
-Subway is inexpensive and always looks good, and the natural variation and glazed finish of the Zellige tile adds more texture an interest than a basic subway.
+White subway tiles are inexpensive and always look good, and the natural variation and glazed finish of the Zellige tile adds more texture and interest than a basic subway.

-However, I’m already sick of seeing these types of tile on Instagram so I was worried that I was quickly tire of them in my own home, too.
+However, I’m already sick of seeing these types of tiles on Instagram so I was worried that I was quickly tire of them in my own home, too.

 It’s also very durable, especially when sealed properly.